 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are generally more costly than regular phone calls.
+Jail phone calls are generally more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but bear in mind lots of people want to use the phone – so you have to share.
 If you break the jail rules, phone privileges might get cut back or forbidden completely.

 The Poinsett County Detention Center phone number is: 870-578-5411